Duckelekuuk/Duckelekuuk/README.md

 ### 🧩 What I Do
 - **Java Applications**: Building efficient and scalable software solutions.
 - **Minecraft Plugins**: Creating custom plugins to enhance the Minecraft experience.
+Rollercoasters go brr
 - **Web Development**: Designing and developing responsive websites with React and Angular.

 ### 🔥 My Stats
 <p align="center">